Guest Post: Of Golden Showers and Errant Quokkas – Whale Oil Beef Hooked | Whaleoil Media

 Which is more quaint—supposed intelligence agencies hawking fake tabloid trash, or Kiwis worried about a rare mammal?
 And is there any common ground here?

-The quokka story on Stuff is far more quaint; it involves an interesting animal, whereas the American story is just grotesque.
+The Quokka story on Stuff is far more quaint; it involves an interesting animal, whereas the American story is just grotesque.
 But the common ground is newsreaders’ desire for something relatively light and breezy, rather than relentless news about politics and immigration.

 Americans and New Zealanders have much more in common: they are both ex-British colonies that have established independence across the world from their ancestral lands.
 They are both historically white, European and Christian.
 And they are both under attack.